th317erd/mythix-orm/docs/Models.md

 }
 ```

 Because the `static fields` property of a model is simply an object, fields can and should be merged.
-For example, if you would like a `created_at` and `updated_at` field on every one of your models, then simply create a "base" model that all your other models inherit from.
+For example, if you would like `createdAt` and `updatedAt` fields on every one of your models, then simply create a "base" model that all your other models inherit from.
 For example:

 ```javascript
 const { Model, Types } = require('mythix-orm');